 Export: Export your works to a wide variety of output formats such as videos (MP4, MKV, AVI, FLV, WebM, WMV), images, HTML, documents (Microsoft PowerPoint, Word, Excel, PDF) and HTML5.

 This guide is dedicated to those who have just getting started with ActivePresenter.
-It covers basic as well as essential features that a newbie should know to not only get started but also get the most out of ActivePresenter.
+It covers basic as well as essential features that a newbie should know to not only get started but to get the most out of ActivePresenter.
 To be specific, this is a user-purpose oriented work, (guide for users who want to create interactive demonstrations and simulations or eLearning contents) so you will find the desired information depending on what you use ActivePresenter for.
 There are many advanced features which are not included in this paper, yet you can still watch the videos and read articles about them in our tutorial series.

 This tutorial covers:

 When you first launch the app, right on the Start Page, select Record Video for creating a video demonstration or Record Software Simulation for creating an interactive simulation.
 These two recording options are also available in the editor.
-You can click the ActivePresenter button to select one of them and start recording a new project.
+You can click ActivePresenter button to select one of them and start recording a new project.
 Or, select them from the Home or Slide tab to capture screen as one or multiple slides in the current project.

 Record Video Demonstration